argonautproject/questionnaire/source/pages/adaptive.md

 {% include img-narrow.html img="aw-step3.jpg" %}

-The Client renders, stores the  question-answer pair and optionally the previous scores and gets the next item group as described above.
+The Client repeats the process to get the next question as [described above].

-{% include img-narrow.html img="slide7.png" %}
+{% include img-narrow.html img="Slide7.png" %}

-When the adaptive questionnaire is  successfully completed, the Service updates the QuestionnaireResponse with intermediate and cumulative scores, updates status to ‘completed’ and returns it to the Client.
+The Service repeats the process [described above].
+However, if it determines that the adaptive questionnaire is complete, instead of updating the Questionnnaire with the next question, it updates the QuestionnaireResponse status to ‘completed'.
+The Service may update the contained Questionnaire with scores if scoring is done.
 The status of ‘completed’ is a signal to the Client that the adaptive Questionnaire is done!

-{% include img-narrow.html img="slide8.png" %}
+{% include img-narrow.html img="Slide8.png" %}

 #### APIs
 {:.no_toc}